Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

-Root length density can be defined via polynomial functions of relative depth :math:`(z_r = z/L_r)` that are mapped onto porous media elements above the maximum root depth :math:`(L_r)`.
+| Root length density can be defined via polynomial functions of
+  relative depth :math:`(z_r = z/L_r)` that are mapped onto porous media elements above the maximum root depth :math:`(L_r)`.
 These functions are defined so that the area under their graph is one.
-Four options are available: constant, linear, quadratic, and cubic; see
+Four options are available: constant, linear, quadratic, and cubic; see Figure :ref:
-Figure :ref:`fig:depth_function` .
-Root length density may also be defined by a piecewise linear function of relative depth that is represented by a table.
+| .
+Root length density may also be defined by a piecewise linear
+  function of relative depth that is represented by a table.
 By default, root length density is defined by the linear polynomial function.
 The following commands may be used to select one of the other functions:

 Rdf constant function Input instructions !
 Rdf constant function Rdf quadratic decay function Input instructions !
 Rdf quadratic